hazelld/C-Machine-Learning/README.md

 ## sin_test
 The is used to predict the sin() function, by feeding in normalized results from the sin() function (tests/sin-gen.c builds the data).
 It uses a single input node, 2 hidden layers of 5 nodes, and a single output layer.
 The data has to be normalized as the sigmoid function only produces values on the range (0,1) while the sin function produces on the range (-1, 1).
 By applying the transformation 0.5 * (sin(x) + 1), we can now train the neural network on this function, and undo the transformation after the value is predicted (ie (2 * result) - 1).
 This is very successful at predicting the values of sin().

+# Tests
+This project is built with the [munit](https://github.com/nemequ/munit) test suite.
+The tests are built automatically when cmake is ran.
+They build the tests into the directory `build/test/`.
+Currently ther are the test suites:
+ - `matrix_test`

+Run with:  `./build/test/[test_suite_name]`

 # API
 Using this net is fairly simple, as it has a small interface.
 There is a function provided in src/builder.c to load data from a csv file in the form: i1, i2, ... , in; o1, o2, ... , on -- where the i's are inputs and the o's are outputs.
 The main functions provided in the net are: